Galfurian/cmdlp/index.md

 }
 ```

-Running the above program with the following arguments:
+Running the above program with the following options:

 ```bash
 ./example --double 3.14 --int 42 --help